 Top with even more chocolate chips and bake!
 For a more doughy cookie, bake for around 25 minutes.
 If you like it more well-done, bake for an additional 10 minutes.

 You can enjoy it while it’s fresh from the oven for a more “gooey” cookie or let it cool to room temperature to get those perfect slices.
 I personally prefer the latter but it’s delicious either way!

-For more delicious cookie recipes, check out my:
+For more cast iron skillet recipes, check out my: